 4.1.
-Our school procedures for all staff, supply staff, governors, volunteers, visitors and contractors in safeguarding and protecting children from harm are in line with Buckinghamshire Council and Buckinghamshire Safeguarding Children Partnership safeguarding procedures, "Working Together to Safeguard Children 2018" Working Together to Safeguard Children 2018, "Keeping Children Safe in Education 2022" Keeping children safe in education 2022 (publishing.service.gov.uk) and statutory guidance issued under section 29 of the Counter-Terrorism and Security Act 2015 Revised Prevent duty guidance: for England and Wales - GOV.UK (www.gov.uk).
+Our school procedures for all staff, supply staff, governors, volunteers, visitors and contractors in safeguarding and protecting children from harm are in line with Buckinghamshire Council and Buckinghamshire Safeguarding Children Partnership safeguarding procedures, "Working Together to Safeguard Children 2018" (Working Together to Safeguard Children 2018), "Keeping Children Safe in Education 2023" and statutory guidance issued under section 29 of the Counter-Terrorism and Security Act 2015 (Revised Prevent duty guidance: for England and Wales - GOV.UK (www.gov.uk)).

 The staff and governors at Sir William Borlase's Grammar School recognise the particular Safeguarding issues of the school within the wider community of Marlow.
-We are aware of the need to remind young people of the dangers of drugs, alcohol, county lines, child sexual exploitation and in particular internet safety; staff are alert to the indicators that students may be involved with such activities.
+We are aware of the need to remind young people of the dangers of drugs, alcohol, vaping, county lines, child sexual exploitation and in particular internet safety and social media; staff are alert to the indicators that students may be involved with such activities.
 Our position on the River Thames brings with it particular dangers for young people particularly in the summer and young people are reminded about river safety.